yuvaltimen/ascii/README.md

 # ascii-art

-program that takes an image path and generates some ascii art:
+program that takes an image path and generates some ascii art
+Usage:
+        asciify [-a | --alpha] [-s | --size <height,width>] path

+    Options:
+        -a | --alpha: flag to use alpha values if they exist -s | --size: comma-separated integers for output image size (height,width)

+    Arguments:
+        path: absolute path to the image file, supports *.png and *.jpeg

 Image: